Helsinki scavenger hunt and city tour

 - Our game is completely covid19-free as it is an outdoor game!

-Helsinki scavenger hunt and city tour begins at National Theater and ends at 3 Smiths Statue
+Helsinki scavenger hunt and city tour starting point: National Theater and ending point: 3 Smiths Statue

 You will visit: